Lessons From Ziggy’s Pizza: Buy Books. Do Good.Posted: February 11, 2011

 Life Goes On…

-Late in my senior year, the place was robbed one night while I was working.
+Late in my senior year, Ziggy’s was robbed while I was working.
 I called one of the managers.
 She gave me Ziggy’s home number.
 “You should call him” was all she’d tell me.

 Ziggy’s first question was about everyone’s safety.
 He and the police were still at the restaurant when I went home.
 He called my house the next morning to remind me I’d done nothing wrong.
-He said to put work aside and focus on school.
+He said to put work out of my mind and focus on school.
 I did what the boss said.